Harsh-br0/chatbot/README.md

 ### Models Used
 - `sentence-transformers/all-mpnet-base-v2`

     It is used for embedding vectors and this will run locally.
-Initally it will download the model into `models` directory.
+Initially it will download the model into `models` directory.

 - `TinyLlama/TinyLlama-1.1B-Chat-v1.0`

-    It is the main LLM and being used through the HuggingFace Hub Inference API.
+    It is the main LLM that being used through the HuggingFace Hub Inference API.

-> Note: Since it is using Inference API and a model locally, the setup would be too slow 😓.
+> Note: Since it is using Inference API and a model locally, the setup would be too slow.
 On my side, it took more than 2 mins exactly to add a document of 45+ pages to vector store and almost 1 min to process the messages with LLM.